PrefectHQ/prefect/docs/concepts/work-queues.md

 ### Viewing work queues

-At any time, users can see a runs dashboard filtered to show a work queue.
+At any time, users can see a UI dashboard filtered to show a work queue.

 To view work queues with the Prefect CLI, you can: